In this lab you will make some real circuits using resistors, transistors, switches, and LED’s.

 insert wires and components.

 Most breadboards contains long columns of points, usually next to blue or red lines, along their edges.
-A large one, like the one above, may also contain columns down the middle.
 These columns are called bus strips.
 The points within a bus strip are connected internally by metal, though breaks within the columns usually indicate breaks of conductivity.

 The breadboard also contains rows of ten points separated by a notch.
 These are terminal strips.
 The notch divides each terminal strip into two five-point sections.
 The five points of each section are all connected, but the two sections are disjoint.

 The connections of a typical breadboard are illustrated below:

 On almost all breadboards, the rows are labeled with letters and the columns with numbers.
 This makes it possible to refer to a contact point by a letter-number combination such as B-17.

 Using a multimeter and two small sections of wire, plug the wire into various contact points and see how the points are connected.

 If you’ve never used a multimeter, you may want to read a multimeter tutorial.

 If you are a breadboard or multimeter expert, help out someone else.